-As a championship volunteer you are expected to be a good team member by doing your assigned job, helping everyone else when you are not busy, and leaving things better than when you found them.
+As a championship volunteer, you are expected to be a good team member by doing your assigned job, helping your peers when you can and leaving things better than you found them.
 Always know what you are trying to accomplish with each project or assignment, but do not assume anything.
-Not knowing the answer to a question is not a bad thing, but giving wrong information is.
+Not knowing the answer to a question is not a bad thing, but giving the wrong information is.
 If you don’t know, ask a staff member for the correct answer.
 Through all of the long hours and hard work, it is important that you have fun and enjoy the team atmosphere.

 As a championship volunteer, you will be put in front of our members on a regular basis and it is important to know how to present yourself.
 You are a TGA representative for the entire time you are on-site and you should conduct yourself in a positive and professional manner throughout.

-The Texas Golf Association understands that being a championship volunteer is a time consuming commitment and can require a significant amount of travel.
-It is important that all volunteers take time to plan out their personal volunteer schedule as to not disrupt their personal life and avoid being worn down from the demanding schedule.
+The Texas Golf Association understands that being a championship volunteer is a time-consuming commitment and can require a significant amount of travel.
+It’s important all volunteers take time to plan out their personal volunteer schedule as to not disrupt their personal life and avoid being worn down from the demanding schedule.
 It is an expectation that championship volunteers will serve at state/regional championships in their home area whenever possible to fulfill their commitment to the TGA.

 Communication between staff members and volunteers is the key to making our operations run smoothly and consistently.
-If a question is asked of you by a player, club staff, etc and you have any doubt whatsoever please ask a TGA staff member for confirmation.
-Any significant Rules of Golf situation should be relayed to a TGA staff person before action is taken to ensure the situation is handled consistently with similar occurances.
+If a question is asked of you by a player, club staff, etc., and you have any doubt whatsoever, please ask a TGA staff member for confirmation.
+Any significant Rules of Golf situation should be relayed to a TGA staff person before action is taken to ensure the situation is handled consistently with similar occurrences.

 The championship season can be both physically and mentally demanding, so it is important to take the necessary precautions.
 You often will be enduring long hours, extended travel, and exposure to the outside elements.
 It is important to pay attention to your diet while on-site at championships.
 Please keep the TGA staff aware of any health issues that you may have, so the necessary precautions and considerations can be made.
 Health is an important part of holding up your commitment to the team.

-While on-site for championships meals will be provided by the TGA.
-While on-site it is expected that you eat during a break or downtime.
-If leaving your assignment to eat, it is important to coordinate with the rover or other staff members to make sure there are not any gaps.
-In most cases you will need your volunteer credentials to charge to the TGA master account.
+While on site for championships, meals are provided by the TGA.
+While on site, it is expected that you eat during a break or downtime.
+If you leave your assignment to eat, it’s important to coordinate with the rover or other staff members to make sure there are not any gaps.
+In most cases, you will need your volunteer credentials to charge to the TGA master account.
 Please remember to charge your food/beverage correctly in order to avoid later accounting issues.

-General Volunteers: Serve as hosts, marshals, starters, pace-of-play officials, scoring officials, and many other important roles at each event.
+General Volunteers serve as hosts, marshals, starters, pace-of-play officials, scoring officials and have many other important roles at each event.
 It is a great opportunity to gain valuable behind-the-scenes experience in all facets of golf administration.

 Referees: Provide on-course assistance to players with regards to the Rules of Golf and pace of play.
 Referees are appointed by the TGA based on their knowledge of the Rules of Golf and their experience in officiating.
 A passion for and comprehension of the Rules of Golf are a must to become a Rules Officials.

 Course Rating Introduction: The TGA rates Member Club and Non-Member Club courses in accordance with the United States Golf Association (USGA) Course and Slope Rating System.
 The USGA requires that all new golf courses be rated after five years.
 All courses must be re-rated every 10 years.
 Utilizing regional teams of raters located throughout Texas, the TGA rates approximately 70 to 95 courses annually.
 Precise course and slope ratings are provided for each set of tees so that all golfers can enjoy the benefits of an accurate and equitable handicap system.
-Whether or not you are a TGA Member Club, if you are interested in having your course rated, please contact Kelly Kilgo, Director of Membership Services/Course Rating at 214.468.8942 or via email at firstname.lastname@example.org or CourseRating@txga.org for more information.
+Whether or not you are a TGA Member Club, if you are interested in having your course rated, please contact Zach Madison, Course Rating Manager at 214.468.8942 or via email at firstname.lastname@example.org or CourseRating@txga.org for more information.